United Lincolnshire Hospitals NHS Trust cares for one patient with Covid-19 in hospital

 Nationally, the number of hospital patients with Covid-19 has more than doubled in the last four weeks.

-The figures also show that nine new patients with Covid were admitted to hospital in United Lincolnshire Hospitals NHS Trust in the week to August 11.
+The figures also show that 14 new patients with Covid were admitted to hospital in United Lincolnshire Hospitals NHS Trust in the week to August 18.